 8.10 As the Customer becomes aware of an interruption to the Service, or a failure of the Service to the levels identified in the relevant Service Specification, then the Customer is required to advise the Supplier’s Help Desk and obtain a service request number.
 For the purpose of determining any credit allowance the date and time of issuing the service request number will be the point of calculation.

 8.11 The Customer will be due a credit from the Supplier for any period during which the service levels in the relevant Service Specification, are proven to have been breached following the receipt of the service request number.
 This credit will be for an amount using the equation:

-Subject Monthly charge per subject = rate per hour
+Subject Monthly charge per service impacted = rate per hour